DanielRajChristeen/StudentHub/README.md

 # StudentHub

 StudentHub is a student management system designed to store, manage, and display student information efficiently.
 It utilizes an SQLite database for data storage and includes a Python-based GUI for interaction.
-The project is structured to handle student data, offer insights into UI components through images, and provide easy setup instructions.
+The project is structured to handle student data, and provide easy setup instructions.

 ## Table of Contents
 - [Features](#features)